UKPLab/gpl/README.md

 PS: The `--retrievers` are for negative mining.
 They can be any dense retrievers trained on the general domain (e.g. MS MARCO) and do **not need to be strong for the target task/domain**.
 Please refer to the [paper](https://arxiv.org/abs/2112.07577) for more details (cf. Table 5).

 ## Customized data
-One can also replace/put the customized data for any intermediate step under the path `$path_to_generated_data` with the same name fashion.
+One can also replace/put the customized data for any intermediate step under the path `$path_to_generated_data` with the same name fashion (please refer to the example of data format here: [sample-data/generated/fiqa](sample-data/generated/fiqa)).
 GPL will skip the intermediate steps by using these provided data.

 ## Citation
 If you use the code for evaluation, feel free to cite our publication [GPL: Generative Pseudo Labeling for Unsupervised Domain Adaptation of Dense Retrieval](https://arxiv.org/abs/2112.07577):